shars114/CC-Summary/Exec/Executive Public Summary.md

-# Impacts of Climate Change on Public Health
+# A Novel Method to Evaluate Climate Policy
-## A current framework assessing Canada and India’s current progress in SDG 13 in the context of public health
+## PHICCE: a framework assessing SDG 13 progress in the context of public health

 *Vidhi Bhatt, Teagan Caulfield, Jas Dhaliwal, Kothai Gunaratnam, Sasha Sharma*